gitit36/between-the-lines/README.md

 # Project in Programming and Data Sciences - 177-1218_FA21 TECH-UB 24 001-2
 # Professor Joao Sedoc

-***Web application to render more transparent and approachable privacy policies.
+***Web application (*Between The Lines*) to render more transparent and approachable privacy policies.
 Functionalities include privacy policy summarization, similarity analysis, readability score, and topic modeling.***

 In a nutshell, a user can type in the url/name of the website in order to analyse the privacy policies.